 Assets Method

-Using the assets approach, investors find an asset’s fair market value (FMV) by determining how many liabilities and adjusted assets a company has, including intangible assets, unrecorded liabilities, and off-balance sheet assets.
+Using the assets-based approach, investors determine an asset’s fair market value (FMV) by assessing how many liabilities and adjusted assets a company has, including intangible assets, unrecorded liabilities, and off-balance-sheet assets.

 Using a market-based approach, there are a few more ways market value can be determined:

-• Public Company Comparable: This company compares similar businesses that are in the same industry or region and about the same size.
-Ratios like P/E, EV/Revenue, and EV/EBITDA can help compare all the similar companies.
+• Public Company Comparable: This method compares similar businesses that are in the same industry or region and about the same size.
+Ratios like P/E, enterprise value (EV)/Revenue, and EV/EBITDA can help compare all the similar companies.

-• Precedent Transactions: Using the precedent transactions method, market value reflects how much investors paid for other similar company’s stock in previous transactions.
-Investors can get a sense of how much a company’s value is by looking at similar companies.
+• Precedent Transactions: Using the precedent transactions method, market value reflects how much investors paid for other similar companies’ stock in previous transactions.
+Investors can get a sense of a company’s value by comparing it to similar companies.

 Example of Market Value

 Using the capitalized earnings valuation method, here’s an example of the market value calculation.
-The formula used when calculating via capitalized earnings is as such:
+The formula for calculating capitalized earnings is as follows:

-Earnings are rather self-explanatory, and the capitalization rate is the required rate of return for investors, a number reached by subtracting a company’s expected growth rate from the investor’s expected rate of return.
-For this example, we’ll make things simple and say that the capitalization rate is 10%, and the company’s earnings are $1 million
+Normalized earnings reflect a company’s stable earnings over time (discounting one-time events), and the capitalization rate is the required rate of return for investors, a number reached by subtracting a company’s expected growth rate from the investor’s expected rate of return.
+For this example, we’ll make things simple and say that the capitalization rate is 10%, and the company’s earnings are $1 million.

 Using the formula: Market value = $1 million/10%